-The University allows graduate students to take leaves of absence with the permission of the graduate group chair and the graduate dean.
-Students must write to the graduate group requesting the leave; if the chair approves, the request will be forwarded to the graduate dean (i.e., the BGS Director) for approval.
+The University allows graduate students to take leaves of absence with approval.
 The main types of leave are medical, family, and paid time off for the birth or adoption of a child.
 Under medical and unpaid family leaves, stipends are suspended during the leave period and are guaranteed upon return from leave under the conditions of the original award guarantee, i.e., as long as the student remains in good academic standing.
 Note that students who have passed the candidacy exam may need to arrange fellowship support from a mentor in order to return; there is no guarantee that the original mentor will be able to provide financial support when the student returns from leave.
 Students receiving NIH NRSA support in the form of a training grant appointment or individual fellowship must also obtain permission for a leave from NIH.